raku-community-modules/Web-App/README.md

   * Add more pre-canned headers and automation to Web::Response.
     Sending files back to the client should be made easy.
   * Add more useful helpers to Web::App::Context.
+  * I'm planning on refactoring Web::App::Dispatch into a collection of smaller components, with a more rubust routing system.

 ## Authors